hbctraining/Intro-to-shell-flipped/lessons/08_HPC_intro_and_terms.md

 <img src="../img/multithreaded_hpc_3samples.png" width="650">
 </p>

-With parellization, several samples can be analysed at the same time!
+With parallelization, several samples can be analysed at the same time!

 ## O2 cluster